 Plato lays out a three-part process in how you and I come to know something.

 - Truth: We can have belief and justification and still not arrive at truth.
 For something to count as knowledge—that you and I know it—we must also have truth.
-This is where postmodernity has wreaked a little havoc on us.
-I think we all get that justification and belief are not necessarily knowledge but how do we make the claim that there is truth.
-For knowledge to be knowledge, though, we have to be attempting to know and describe something as true.
-Without this guiding standard, discourse fails to be coherent.
+This is where postmodernity has wreaked havoc around us.
+I think we all get that justification and belief are not necessarily knowledge but how do we make the claim that there is truth?
+For knowledge to be knowledge, we have to be attempting to know and describe something as true.
+Our beliefs and justifications form frameworks for dialogue and pathways for discernment.
+Without them, discourse fails to be coherent.
 Accountability drops out.

 How do we move forward?
 If you’re asking this question, then your posture is hopeful.
 I think truth exploration names deep anxieties in us all.
 Our beliefs with justification immediately become truth for us.
 While our truth claims are determinative, they are not automatically prescriptive for the world around us.
 Truth exploration requires humility, transparency and curiosity.
 Our beliefs and justifications tether us to deep truth claims but we freely acknowledge that others see the world differently.
 What if our claims don’t need to change but our posture does?